kotlin-orm/ktorm/docs/source/en/spring-support.md

 ## Create Database Objects

 Just like any other Ktorm programs, we need to create `Database` objects first.
-But this time, we use the `Database.connectWithSpringSupport` function instead of `Database.connect`, both of them accept a `DataSourcce` parameter:
+But this time, we use the `Database.connectWithSpringSupport` function instead of `Database.connect`, both of them accept a `DataSource` parameter:

 ```kotlin
 Database.connectWithSpringSupport(dataSource)